xyproto/algernon/README.md

 * `aprint(...)` output Amber to the browser/client.
 The given text is converted from Amber to HTML.
 Takes a variable number of strings.
 * `gprint(...)` output GCSS to the browser/client.
 The given text is converted from GCSS to CSS.
 Takes a variable number of strings.
 * `jprint(...)` output JSX to the browser/client.
 The given text is converted from JSX to JavaScript.
 Takes a variable number of strings.
+* `JSON(table)` return a JSON string, given a Lua table with ints or strings.
+* `pprint(value)` tries to extract more information about a given Lua value.
+Returns a string.

 Lua functions for Redis data structures